Trekking in Nepal is sure to give you a superb experience. From mountaineering, trekking, to jungle safari you can do many things in Nepal.

 - Hand sanitizer and plenty of it.
 Be an obsessive hand cleaner!

-- For complete Least of things to pack for the trekking here is The list of things to pack for trekking in Nepal.
+- For a complete list of the packaging lists click here: The list of things to pack for trekking in Nepal.

 10. Luxury items for the trek

-It is great to have these luxury items specially while travelling on the off beaten path.
+It is great to have these luxury items, especially while traveling on the off beaten path.

 - iPod, Kindle, GPS and other electronic gizmos